 • 77GHz Long-Range Radar (LRR): The backbone of ACC.
 Radar is impervious to weather conditions (fog, rain, snow) and excels at measuring distance and relative velocity via the Doppler effect.

 • CMOS Camera Systems: While radar is great at detecting objects, it struggles with classification.
-Cameras provide the semantic context distinguishing between a car, a motorcycle, or a overhead bridge, using deep-learning-based object detection.
+Cameras provide the semantic context — distinguishing between a car, a motorcycle, or an overhead bridge — using deep-learning-based object detection.

-• Sensor Fusion: This is where the magic happens.
-By fusing Radar and Camera data (often using Extended Kalman Filters), the ECU creates a high-confidence "world model" that minimizes "ghost braking" while ensuring no lead vehicle is missed.
+• Sensor Fusion: By fusing Radar and Camera data (often using Extended Kalman Filters), the ECU creates a high-confidence world model that minimizes ghost braking while ensuring no lead vehicle is missed.

 Evolution of the Adaptive Cruise Control System